Featured Post

 AdobeStock_539906803

-This simple yet superstar-quality challah already made a splash at our Israeli summer shabbat recipe roundup earlier this year, but we just couldn't resist featuring it again!
+This simple yet superstar-quality challah already made a splash at our Israeli summer shabbat recipe roundup last year, but we just couldn't resist featuring it again!

 While many American Jews think of challah as an egg bread, the most popular type of challah in Israel is actually a mostly-eggless version hailing from the Sephardi community, with only a light egg wash on the outside but using water instead of eggs in the dough itself.
 For this reason it's colloquially known as "water challah."